【Recipe for 2.6 lb (1.2 kg) Miso】

 Tip5: Don’t mix hot soybean paste with koji: just let it cool down, otherwise koji mold could extinct and fail in fermentation.

-Tip6: Mix soybean paste with【koji + salt】well, or it could spoil the miso paste.
+Tip6: Mix soybean paste with【koji + salt】well, or it could spoil the miso.
 Don’t mix them at all once, make sure mix koji with salt in advance.

-Tip7: Don’t forget putting a weight on top of miso paste.
-It makes extra moisture of miso paste go up to the surface, and could keep away from getting moldy.
+Tip7: Don’t forget putting a weight on top of miso.
+It makes extra moisture of miso go up to the surface, and could keep away from getting moldy.

-The color of miso paste gets dark over times.
+The color of miso gets dark over times.

 1 month later